matwerber1/aws-iot-dog-collar/README.md

 ## Status

-### In Process
+### Complete

 * Decode RF signals from dog collar remote
+* transmit decoded signals with Pi and confirm collar responds as expected

 ### Next Steps

-* Successfully transmit decoded signals, confirm they trigger the collar
 * Build AWS Lambda + Greengrass solution on pi to transit signals to collar when triggered via MQTT topic on AWS IoT Core
 * Build and train ML model with AWS SageMaker to detect dog on couch
 * Deploy model to AWS DeepLens